Felistas/NodeJs-Passport-Authentication/README.md

 ## Project Setup

 In order to understand how our project is set up, we will go through the individual folder structures which follow the MVC (Model View Controller) pattern.
-Just a recap of the MVC pattern, the model defines the schema of the data in the database and how it will be stored.
-Controllers hold the business logic of the application while view holds all our routes.
+As a recap of the MVC pattern, the model defines the schema of the data in the database and how it will be stored.
+Controllers hold the business logic of the application while the view holds all our routes.

 Inside the `app` folder, we have ` user` and `utils` folders which are responsible for the user resource and database configuration respectively.
 The `index.js` file, which is the entry point of our app, is responsible for express setup.
-In this project, I will use ES6 then use Babel to compile the code.
-I have also configured nodemon to listen to any changes made to the app then reload the server.
+In this project, we will use ES6 and Babel to compile the code.
+I have also configured [nodemon](https://nodemon.io/) to listen to any changes made to the app then reload the server.

 ## OAuth 2
 [OAuth 2](https://oauth.net/2/) is an authorization framework that allows third-party applications to obtain limited access to HTTP services, either on behalf of the resource owner without having them provide their login credentials to a third-party app or by allowing these third-party applications to obtain access on their own behalfs.
 Case in example here would be the application we are building acting as a third party application, facebook being our HTTP service and the end user as the resource owner.
 These three fall under the following OAuth roles: